Hifumi1337/Bounty-Hacker/README.md

 # Task 7

-All that's left is to find the root.txt and complete the CTF!
+All that's left is to find the **root.txt** and complete the CTF!

-The easiest way to accomplish this is by using linPEAS & a python server, so we're gonna start by getting a python server up and running with the command (Remember to do this in your root terminal, not as the user!):
+The easiest way to accomplish this is by using **linPEAS** & a **python server**, so we're gonna start by getting a python server up and running with this command (Remember to do this in your root terminal, not as the user!):

 ```
 sudo python3 -m http.server 80